 By now, you know all the reasons why companies all over the world are going for offshore testing.
 But in the end, is it worth it?
 There are several ways to know if your offshore testing collaboration is going well, and these are the most important ones:

-• Efficient communication.
-Your job here is to determine how quickly and effectively the offshore team was able to get involved with your day-to-day operations and whether the speed and efficiency of their contributions have had a positive impact on the development process overall.
+- Efficient communication.
+Your job here is to determine how quickly and effectively the offshore software testing company was able to get involved with your day-to-day operations and whether the speed and efficiency of their contributions has had a positive impact on the development process overall.

 Onsite-Offshore Software Testing Services: Are They Worth It?